 Mineral exploration, development and production generally involves a high degree of risk.
 Such operations are subject to all of the hazards and risks normally encountered in the exploration, development and production of metals, including weather related events, unusual and unexpected geology formations, seismic activity, environmental hazards and the discharge of toxic chemicals, explosions and other conditions involved in the drilling, blasting and removal of material, any of which could result in damage to, or destruction of, mines and other producing facilities, damage to property, injury or loss of life, environmental damage, work stoppages, delays in exploration, development and production, increased production costs and possible legal liability.
 Any of these hazards and risks and other acts of God could shut down such activities temporarily or permanently.
 Mineral exploration, development and production is subject to hazards such as equipment failure or failure of retaining dams around tailings disposal areas, which may result in environmental pollution and consequent liability for the owners or operators thereof.
-The exploration for, and development, mining and processing of, mineral deposits involves significant risks that even a combination of careful evaluation, experience and knowledge may not eliminate.
+The exploration for, and development, mining and processing of, mineral deposits involves significant risk that even a combination of careful evaluation, experience and knowledge may not eliminate.

-While a number of the properties underlying the Company's current royalty interests are relatively advanced and the Langer Heinrich Mine was producing until its operator idled it in 2018, none of the properties underlying the Company's current royalty interests are in production.
-In addition, while the Cigar Lake mine and McArthur River mine were producing until their operators idled them in 2018 and 2020, respectively, the royalties under McArthur River and Cigar Lake mines are not on currently producing properties.
+While a number of the properties underlying the Company's current royalty interests are relatively advanced, only the Cigar Lake mine is in production currently (although not currently paying), though plans are advancing for the restart of McArthur River and Langer Heinrich.
+There is also a risk that production plans change.
+For example, Cameco has chosen to reduce annual production rates at both Cigar Lake and McArthur River in 2023.
 While the discovery of uranium deposits may result in substantial rewards, few properties that are explored are ultimately developed into producing mines.
 Major expenditures may be required to locate and establish mineral reserves, to develop metallurgical processes and to construct mining and processing facilities at a particular site.
 It is impossible to ensure that exploration or development programs planned by the owners or operators of the properties underlying royalties, streams and similar interests that are or may be held by the Company will result in profitable commercial mining operations.
 Whether a mineral deposit will be commercially viable depends on a number of factors, including cash costs associated with extraction and processing; the particular attributes of the deposit, such as size, grade and proximity to infrastructure; mineral prices, which are highly cyclical; government regulations, including regulations relating to prices, taxes, royalties, land tenure, land use, importing and exporting of minerals and environmental protection; and political stability.
 The exact effect of these factors cannot be accurately predicted but the combination of these factors may result in one or more of the properties underlying the Company's current or future interests not receiving an adequate return on invested capital.
 Accordingly, there can be no assurance the properties underlying the Company's current or future interests will be brought into a state of commercial production or that projects on care and maintenance will recommence production activities.